autowarefoundation/autoware.universe/sensing/autoware_pointcloud_preprocessor/docs/concatenate-data.md

 ### Step 2: Trigger the Timer

 Once a collector is created, a timer for that collector starts counting down (this value is defined by `timeout_sec`).
-The collector begins to concatenate the point clouds either when the required number of point clouds has been collected or when the timer counts down to zero.
+The collector begins to concatenate the point clouds either when all point clouds defined in `input_topics` have been collected or when the timer counts down to zero.

 ### Step 3: Concatenate the Point Clouds